nextcloud/social/README.md

 **🎉 Nextcloud becomes part of the federated social networks!**

-The app is in alpha stage, so it’s time for you to [get involved! 👩‍💻](https://github.com/nextcloud/social#development-setup)

-Some requirements in this alpha stage are that your Nextcloud:
-- must use a real SSL certificate
-- must be accessible from the internet
-- must run on the default port

 ![](img/screenshot.png)

 - **🙋 Find your friends:** No matter if they use [☁ Nextcloud Social](https://github.com/nextcloud/social#nextcloud-social), [🐘 Mastodon](https://joinmastodon.org), [🇫 Friendica](https://friendi.ca) – and soon [📺 PeerTube](https://joinpeertube.org), [🅿️ Pleroma](https://pleroma.social) or [📷 PixelFed](https://pixelfed.org) – you can follow them!